paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-103-comprehensive-environmental-response-compensation-and-liability.md

   (A) *Granting of credit.—* — The President shall grant a State a credit against the share of the costs, for which it is responsible under paragraph (3) with respect to a facility listed on the National Priorities List under the National Contingency Plan, for amounts expended by a State for remedial action at such facility pursuant to a contract or cooperative agreement with the President.
 The credit under this paragraph shall be limited to those State expenses which the President determines to be reasonable, documented, direct out-of-pocket expenditures of non-Federal funds.

-  (B) *Expenses before listing or agreement.—* — The credit under this paragraph shall include expenses for remedial action at a facility incurred before the listing of the facility on the National Priorities List or before a contract or cooperative agreement is entered into under subsection (d) of this section for the facility if—
+  (B) *Expenses before listing or agreement.—* — The credit under this paragraph shall include expenses for remedial action at a facility incurred before the listing of the facility on the National Priorities List or before a contract or cooperative agreement is entered into under subsection (d) for the facility if—

     (i) after such expenses are incurred the facility is listed on such list and a contract or cooperative agreement is entered into for the facility, and